Mist

 Designer(s): e_is_cool, elara Match Type: DM (for 2 players)

-Featured in: The Genius: Heaven and Hell
+Featured in: The Genius: Heaven and Hell, The Genius: Contractual Obligation

 The féth fíada conceals the Tuatha Dė Danann as they watch over mortals, but it's also known to envelop those same mortals, who suddenly find themselves in the Otherworld, the dwelling place of the gods and the land of the dead.
 The fog conceals your actions from your foe, but if you are caught, retribution will be swift.